brettonw/rpi_sensor/README.md

 A state-to-numeric adapter is configured with a numeric value for each state and calls the target with it when set.

+A numeric-to-numeric adapter could be used to create a canonical or percentage-based interface to another numeric entity

 ### Virtual Entities
 A virtual entity can provide some enhanced functionality inside a device by combining some other entites and exposing a simple sensor or control interface.
 An obvious example is a thermostat for a device that has a temperature sensor, a heater control, and a cooler control.
 The external control is a target temperature, and the configuration specifies the heater and cooler entity along with things like temperature tolerances.
 We expose a generic example called a PID for this purpose.

 ## Drivers
 Drivers connect an actual circuit device to the entity concept inside rpi_sensor.
 These may be the software that operates a specific I2C device, but also include install capabilities.
 Drivers are typically a pair, consisting of a bash script for installation and a python program for circuit interaction.

+---
+## update
+The device transits across all entites and calling update on each driver, passing the entity description as a parameter.
+The returned value is compared to the existing value, and the update time and change time are updated as appropriate.

+## get
+The device transits across all the entities and returns a JSON-formatted string with the name of each entity and its value.

+## set
+A value is passed to the set method, and subsequently to the driver by the entity.

+## configuration
+A numeric type will always have a range, a state type will always have a list of states (is this true even for pedantic types like "switch"), should we have an explicit binary type? set parameters will be validated against the range or states.
+States in the entity configuration are arrays of arrays - the first entry in each array being the canonical name of that state, with synonyms that will be recognized...
+Entities can be configured to report or no.

+---

 # ALMOST ALL OF THE BELOW IS COMPLETELY OUTDATED
 # rpi_sensor